 Working and Drying Characteristics

-These materials provide a wide range of plasticity and particle sizes.
-Many are notable for a particular property (e.g. color, texture, plasticity, maturity) while still being balanced enough to produce ware with no further additions.
-Exceptions are Kaosand (very non-plastic), A2 ball clay (very plastic) and Helmer Kaolin (too refractory and silica deficient).
+These materials have a wide range of plasticity and particle sizes.
+Many are notable for a particular property (e.g. color, texture, plasticity, maturity) and yet still being balanced enough to produce ware with no further additions.
+Exceptions are Kaosand (very non-plastic), St. Rose Red (non-plastic), A2 ball clay (too refractory) and Helmer Kaolin (too refractory and silica deficient).

-Since these materials are not ground to 200 mesh (as are refined materials), they do contain some particles that will cause specking, especially in reduction and at higher levels of vitrification.
-At the same time, the raw lump forms of some of our materials are very clean, nature has cooperated in removing mechanical impurities during their sedimentation (some are so clean that the lumps can simply be slaked and quality pottery made directly form the dewatered material).
+Since these materials are not air-floated (e.g. to 200 mesh), they do contain some particles that can cause specking, especially in reduction and at higher levels of vitrification.
+At the same time, the raw lump forms of some of our materials are very clean, nature has cooperated in removing mechanical impurities during their sedimentation (some are so clean; e.g. 3D, 3B; that the lumps can simply be slaked and quality pottery made directly form the dewatered material).

 Many of these materials are quite high in free silica.
 This prevents crazing by helping to put compressive force on glazes.
-While it can mean that bodies are a little more susceptible to thermal shock failure, almost all bodies made from refined materials have significant amounts of pure quartz in their recipes (while zero quartz needs to be added to our materials to make bodies from them).
+While it can mean that bodies are a little more susceptible to thermal shock failure, almost all bodies made from refined materials have significant pure quartz (silica) in their recipes.

 Many of our clays contain natural fluxes that make them mature at a relatively low temperature.
-It is entirely feasible to produce bodies at cone 8-10 that have no feldspar (although you might like to use a little to bring into solution any cristobalite that might develop during firing).
+It is entirely feasible to produce bodies at cone 8-10 with no added feldspar (for others a little feldspar is needed, for maturity for also to bring into solution any cristobalite that might develop during firing).